zhorifiandi/zhorifiandi.github.io/_posts/2024-09-14-solve-stuck-systems-flow-using-saga-pattern.md

 # Conclusion

-Saga Pattern offers a powerful solution for managing complex, multi-step processes in distributed systems (even if you’re using monolithic architecture), ensuring data consistency through compensating transactions and asynchronous processes.
-By breaking down large transactions into smaller, manageable steps, we can gracefully handle failures and maintain a seamless experience for both users and developers.
+Even if you’re using monolithic architecture, you can leverage Saga Pattern for managing complex, multi-step processes in distributed systems.
 Implementing this pattern helps reduce manual intervention, improves system reliability, and ensures smooth user experiences even when things go wrong.

 ## What’s next